tobiasschmidt89/tobiasschmidt.me/src/posts/deploy-lume-with-github-actions.md

 </section><footer>

 _I am looking forward to implementing more Actions.
 I want to implement a POSSE system that automatically syndicates my posts to social platforms like Twitter and LinkedIn.
 What kind of GitHub Actions do you use for static site generators?
-[Let me know]._
+[Let me know](mailto:{{ author.email }}._

 </footer>